MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/New-MgUser.md

   - `[ResourceDisplayName <String>]`: The display name of the resource app's service principal to which the assignment is made.
   - `[ResourceId <String>]`: The unique identifier (id) for the resource service principal for which the assignment is made.
 Required on create.
 Supports $filter (eq only).

-ASSIGNEDLICENSES <IMicrosoftGraphAssignedLicense\[]>: The licenses that are assigned to the user, including inherited (group-based) licenses.
+ASSIGNEDLICENSES <IMicrosoftGraphAssignedLicense[]>: The licenses that are assigned to the user, including inherited (group-based) licenses.
 This property doesn't differentiate directly-assigned and inherited licenses.
 Use the licenseAssignmentStates property to identify the directly-assigned and inherited licenses.
 Not nullable.
 Returned only on $select.
 Supports $filter (eq, not, /$count eq 0, /$count ne 0).
   - `[DisabledPlans <String[]>]`: A collection of the unique identifiers for plans that have been disabled.
   - `[SkuId <String>]`: The unique identifier for the SKU.

-ASSIGNEDPLANS <IMicrosoftGraphAssignedPlan\[]>: The plans that are assigned to the user.
+ASSIGNEDPLANS <IMicrosoftGraphAssignedPlan[]>: The plans that are assigned to the user.
 Read-only.
 Not nullable.
 Returned only on $select.
 Supports $filter (eq and not).
   - `[AssignedDateTime <DateTime?>]`: The date and time at which the plan was assigned.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[CapabilityStatus <String>]`: Condition of the capability assignment.
 The possible values are Enabled, Warning, Suspended, Deleted, LockedOut.
 See a detailed description of each value.
   - `[Service <String>]`: The name of the service; for example, exchange.
   - `[ServicePlanId <String>]`: A GUID that identifies the service plan.
 For a complete list of GUIDs and their equivalent friendly service names, see Product names and service plan identifiers for licensing.

-AUTHENTICATION `<IMicrosoftGraphAuthentication1>`: authentication
+AUTHENTICATION <IMicrosoftGraphAuthentication1>: authentication
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[EmailMethods <IMicrosoftGraphEmailAuthenticationMethod[]>]`: The email address registered to a user for authentication.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[EmailAddress <String>]`: The email address registered to this user.
-  - `[Fido2Methods <IMicrosoftGraphFido2AuthenticationMethod1[]>]`: Represents the FIDO2 security keys registered to a user for authentication.
+  - `[Fido2Methods <IMicrosoftGraphFido2AuthenticationMethod[]>]`: Represents the FIDO2 security keys registered to a user for authentication.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[AaGuid <String>]`: Authenticator Attestation GUID, an identifier that indicates the type (e.g. make and model) of the authenticator.
     - `[AttestationCertificates <String[]>]`: The attestation certificate(s) attached to this security key.